-To file a report with the Title IX/EOAA, we encourage you to file the online Sexual Violence and Sexual Harassment Incident Report Form.
-You can also reach us by phone during business hours: M-F, 8 am-5 pm at (951) 827-7070.
+To file a report with Title IX/EOAA, we encourage you to file online via the Sexual Violence and Sexual Harassment Incident Report Form.
+You can also reach us by email at titleix@ucr.edu or by phone during business hours: M-F, 8:00 a.m. - 4:30 p.m. at (951) 827-7070.

 If/when you file with Title IX/EOAA, one option is to make a Formal Complaint.
-A Formal Complaint is a written request that UCR investigate sexual violence (or harassment) that you experienced on or after August 14, 2020.
-If Title IX/EOAA receives a Formal Complaint, the Title IX Officer must either dismiss the complaint or begin a Formal Investigation or an Alternative Resolution.
+A Formal Complaint is a written request that UCR investigate sexual violence (or harassment) that you experienced.
+In addition, if Title IX/EOAA receives a Formal Complaint that occurred on or after August 14, 2020, the Title IX Officer must either dismiss the complaint or begin a Formal Investigation or an Alternative Resolution.
 To learn more, see Appendix IV in the SVSH Policy or the summary of the 2020 Title IX Regulations available on the Title IX at UCR website.

-It is important to understand that any resolution process that Title IX/EOAA might conduct would be separate from any criminal processes within the criminal justice system.
+It is important to understand that any resolution process that Title IX/EOAA might conduct would be separate from any criminal process.
 If both processes are ongoing, Title IX/EOAA will coordinate with law enforcement as needed.

 Filing a Criminal Complaint.
-In addition, students may also report criminal complaints of sexual violence (sexual assault, relationship violence, and stalking) to law enforcement, which may include the UCRPD or the law enforcement agency in the jurisdiction where the incident occurred.
-To file a report with UCRPD you may visit the Office in person: 3500 Canyon Crest Drive, 24 hours/7 days, or call (951) 827-5222, 24 hours/7 days.
+In addition, employees may also report criminal complaints of sexual violence (sexual assault, relationship violence, and stalking) to law enforcement, which may include UCRPD or the law enforcement agency in the jurisdiction where the incident occurred.
+To file a report with UCRPD you may visit UCRPD in person: 3500 Canyon Crest Drive, 24 hours/7 days, or call (951) 827-5222, 24 hours/7 days.

-If you would like assistance making a report to law enforcement, please contact Title IX/EOAA or CARE (UCR's CARE advocates can provide confidential support to students).
+If you would like assistance making a report to law enforcement, please contact Title IX/EOAA or CARE (UCR's CARE advocates can provide confidential support).

-Complainants who file a law enforcement report but do not wish to have their information shared with Title IX/EOAA must complete a "Notice of Victim's Right to Confidentiality" form with UCRPD.
+Complainants who file a law enforcement report but do not wish to have their identity shared with Title IX/EOAA must complete a "Notice of Victim's Right to Confidentiality" form with UCRPD.
 The "Notice of Victim's Right to Confidentiality" form provides the Complainant with the right to not have their name become a matter of public record.